hummingbird-project/hummingbird-postgres/README.md

 # Hummingbird Postgres

-Hummingbird postgres provides implementations of the job and persist frameworks from Hummingbird and a database migration system all using the `PostgresClient` from PostgresNIO.
+HummingbirdPostgres provides implementations of the persist frameworks from Hummingbird using `PostgresClient` from PostgresNIO.

 ## Local Development setup